Holographic Schwinger effect and electric instability with anisotropy: The anisotropic solution in IIB supergravity

 To distinguish the bubble solution (\ref{eq:5}) from the black brane solution (\ref{eq:2}), we have renamed $u_{H}$ as $u_{KK}$ and the configuration of the D-branes in the bubble solution is given in Table \ref{tab:2}.

 The bubble solution (\ref{eq:5}) describes the Cigar-like bulk geometry defining only in $u\in\left(0,u_{KK}\right)$, so there is not a horizon in this solution.
 Since $g_{tt}$ never goes to zero, the dual theory would exhibit confinement according to the behavior of the Wilson loop in this geometry.
 As the type IIB supergravity theory corresponds to the $\mathcal{N}=4$ super Yang-Mills theory on D3-brane in holography, the super Yang-Mills theory on D3-brane would become effectively three-dimensional below the energy scale $M_{KK}$.
 Moreover, the conformal symmetry and supersymmetry in the super Yang-Mills theory would break down once the periodic and anti-periodic boundary condition is imposed respectively to the bosonic and fermionic fields along $S^{1}$.
 In a word, the dual theory becomes three-dimensional confining Yang-Mills theory after performing the compactification in \cite{key-29}.
 Note that in the bubble solution, the dual theory is defined at zero temperature limit since the period of $t$ is infinity.
+And the bubble solution would be very useful to study the Schwinger effect in a confining system as \cite{key-14,key-16,key-17,key-19}.

 A worthy notable feature here is that if we remain to employ the analytical formulas of $\mathcal{F},\mathcal{B},\phi$ in the bubble solution, it refers to the case that the size of the compactified direction $z$ trends to be vanished so that the dual theory becomes exactly three-dimensional.
 The reason is that $z$ direction in the bubble solution (\ref{eq:5}) corresponds exactly to the $t$ direction in the black brane solution (\ref{eq:2}) by the double Wick rotation.
 That is why they satisfy same condition (\ref{eq:4}), (\ref{eq:6}) in order to avoid conical singularities.
 Therefore, one may find the metric with high temperature $T\gg a$ in the black brane solution corresponds exactly to the case of $M_{KK}\gg a$ in the bubble solution.
 That means the dual theory will become exactly three-dimensional if we take $M_{KK}\rightarrow\infty$ (i.e. $\delta z\rightarrow0$).
-Therefore we can remain to employ the analytical formulas of $\mathcal{F},\mathcal{B},\phi$ in the bubble solution because the dual theory is expected definitely to be three-dimensional via holography.
+Accordingly, we can remain to employ the analytical formulas of $\mathcal{F},\mathcal{B},\phi$ in the bubble solution because the dual theory is expected definitely to be three-dimensional via holography.